luisvinicius09/capstone-one/README.md

 # PrimeLocation (Captone Project)

-> This is the capstone project for the html & CSS module, which is based on a directory of schools.
+> This is the capstone project for the HTML & CSS module, which is based on a directory of schools.

 ![screenshot](./app_screenshot.png)